ramon-astudillo/ramon-astudillo.github.io/index.md

 #### Phd

-Obtained the Dr-Ing (PhD) title with distinction in 2010 in the fields of speech processing and robust automatic speech recognition.
-The thesis had the title **Integration of Short-Time Fourier Domain Speech Enhancement and Observation Uncertainty Techniques for Robust Automatic Speech Recognition**
+Obtained the Dr-Ing (PhD) title with distinction in 2010 in the fields of speech processing and robust automatic speech recognition with the thesis

+**Integration of Short-Time Fourier Domain Speech Enhancement and Observation Uncertainty Techniques for Robust Automatic Speech Recognition**

 \[[pdf](https://d-nb.info/1005939284/34)\] \[[code](https://github.com/ramon-astudillo/stft_up_tools)\]

 My doctor-fathers were Reinhold Orglmeister and Rainer Martin, but I mostly have a doctor-mother, Dorothea Kolossa, who developed the initial idea and helped me kickstart my thesis.